unnatikotian/cyberguardAIhackathon/README.md

 # cyberguardAIhackathon
-this hackathon is by indiaAI, that includes tackles a problem using AI and cyber as solution
+this hackathon is by indiaAI, that includes tackling a problem using AI and cyber as solution